Sex after birth may not feel like the most appetizing of pastimes—and understandably so.

 Why can’t I climax after having a baby?

-And there are so many things that can contribute to your being able to orgasm ‒ your emotional state, mental well-being, physical well-being, and whether or not you’re even in the mood.
+And there are so many things that can contribute to you being able to orgasm after birth—your emotional state, mental well-being, physical well-being, and whether or not you’re even in the mood.

-Plus, your entire reproductive system has been through a lot, so you might find that your preferences have changed when it comes to sex after birth.
+Plus, your entire reproductive system has been through a lot, so you might find that your preferences have changed when it comes to sex.

-Whatever you want, it can be fun to explore your new preferences!
+Still, it can be fun to explore your new preferences…

 Does sex hurt after birth?

-Many manas experience painful sex after birth, so if you’re feeling sore after getting in the mood, you’re certainly not alone.
+Many manas experience painful sex postpartum, so if you’re feeling sore after getting in the mood, you’re certainly not alone.

-Pain during sex after birth is one of the most common experiences for postpartum mamas ‒ after all, your body and mind may still be recovering, even after 6 weeks.
+Pain during sex is one of the most common experiences for postpartum mamas—after all, your body and mind may still be recovering, even after 6 weeks.

 But, for most people, it will get better.

-And if you’re concerned about painful sex after birth, speak with your doctor ‒ they should be able to offer some advice or adjustments to make the experience better for you.
+And remember, if you’re concerned about painful sex after birth, speak with your doctor—they can offer some advice or adjustments to make the experience better for you.

 Why does sex hurt after birth?